-IP TAKE: This community foundation makes it easy for grantseekers.
-You don’t have to guess which fund is most relevant to your organization because all submissions go to one place.
+IP TAKE: This community foundation makes it easy for grant seekers, who do not have to guess which fund is most relevant to their organization because all submissions go to one place.
 Also, there are a lot of discretionary funds to go around the state.

 PROFILE: The Wyoming Community Foundation is based in Laramie, Wyoming, and holds over 300 funds.
+It seeks to connect “people who care with causes that matter to build a better Wyoming.”
 It accepts grant applications in arts and culture, health and human services, education, environment and conservation, and civic and community building.

-Based on statistics from a recent year, the foundation has given out around $50 million over the last 26-plus years in 23 Wyoming counties.
+Based on statistics from a recent year, the foundation has made grants totalling around $50 million over the last 26-plus years in 23 Wyoming counties.
 In one recent year, the foundation awarded $6.1 million.
 Total assets are around $100 million.

 For WYCF general grants, application deadlines are June 15 and December 15.
 Notification dates are September 15 and March 15.
 Although other amounts are considered, most of this funder’s grants are between $500 and $5,000.
 These grants typically address an identified community need, include collaborations among multiple nonprofits, and use WYCF money to secure future funding.